Createdd/Writing/MyWritingFramework.md

 ---

 ### How to choose a topic?
+Choose a topic you have been working on or some experience.
+Most of the people with interest in a certain topic read your article.
+Educated people will spot guessing and bluffing immediately and call you out or simply stop reading.
+Therefore make sure that you know the topic or build an opinion based on facts.
+Also keep your goal of your article in mind.
+Shall it educate, inform, inspire, provide solutions or be entertaining?
+Be sure to set your goal accordingly to the knowledge on that topic.

 ### How to provide quality language?
 #### 1.Research properly!
+My definition of quality is determined by the amount of thoughts that have been put into the article.
+And of course the quality of your thoughts themselves matter.
+`You build your thoughts on experience.
+The more experience or research you put in, the higher the quality of your thoughts are.`

 #### 2.Articulate with thought!
+Work with structure!
+Deliberate precisely what you want to express in one paragraph and how it fits in your document structure.

 #### 3.Complex topics?
 Break it down to first principles!
 ### How to write in 2017?
 ### I am sure to review my thought after a few months